International Task Force on Democratising City Planning

 In February 2024, we launched the paper, in English, French, and Spanish.
 We disseminated it with a Open Application for interested cities or regions to work with DemocracyNext to provide support on contextualised implementation and evaluation.

 In Spring 2024, we received over 20 applications from cities in 17 countries around the world expressing their interest to work with DemocracyNext.
-We will collaborate with these cities over the next 2 years to adapt the proposals to each context, designing how Citizens’ Assemblies can be embedded in each unique place to broaden and deepen citizen participation and deliberation in urban planning decision-making.
-We've finished conducting interviews with the shortlisted candidates and will be making an announcement about who we are working with soon.
-While the current application process is now closed, we are happy to continue hearing from interested cities for future collaborations.
+These cities are eager to make systemic changes to how decisions about urban planning are made, with deliberative and sortition (lottery)-based approaches such as Citizens’ Assemblies as a key pillar of change.
+We will collaborate with three cities over the next 18 months to adapt the proposals to each context, designing how Citizens’ Assemblies can be embedded in each unique place to broaden and deepen citizen participation and deliberation in urban planning decision-making.
+These cities are Esch-sur-Alzette (Luxembourg), Kerewan (The Gambia), and Vilnius (Lithuania)

 International Task Force Members